lajtomekadimon/freebsd-desktop-config/README.md

 # Lajto's FreeBSD desktop config
 My personal configuration for FreeBSD in desktop.
-It's designed for my personal case, so please don't use it; there are still some unresolved issues.
+It's designed for my personal case, so please don't use it.

 This configuration uses i3 + Compton in a SSD + AMD Ryzen + NVIDIA environment.

-## Known issues

-- Microphone can't be used properly.
-- Webcam can't be used properly.

 ## Installation